Stanbic Bank Uganda Limited: Certification

 In June 2022, Stanbic Bank Uganda became the first commercial bank in the country, to be awarded the ISO/IEC 27001:2013 Certification, by the British Standards Institution.
 The certification is in recognition of the bank's Information Security Management Systems "compliance with global standards".

+Evolving Features

+In May 2024, Stanbic Bank Uganda launched a brand new card reload feature that will allow all its customers holding prepaid cards to top up their card balances using its pre-existing service FlexiPay, by inserting the merchant code "Card" and providing client ID behind the card.